Multi-Rack Distributed Data Storage Networks: Introduction

+A regenerating code \cite{NCDSS} is proposed in \cite{HierarchicalDataCenter} in order to minimise the across rack repair bandwidth.
+In this coding scheme, each rack stores multiple encoded symbols (rather than one symbol \cite{XorElephant}) of a data block in distinct storage nodes.
+To repair a failed node, first a regeneration will be occurred within each rack (i.e., one of nodes in each rack collects the encoded data from all nodes in the rack and re-encodes it) and then the regenerated data from each rack will be transferred to the failed rack to regenerate the content of the failed node.
 Recently, heterogeneous distributed storage networks (including the multi-rack models) has received a fair amount of attention \cite{RackModelDSN,Gaston2013A-Realistic,NonHomoRack,NonHomogenDSN,CostBandwith} due to the heterogeneous nature of the practical storage networks and their various applications such as hybrid storage systems \cite{HybridOceanstore}, video-on-demand systems \cite{p2pvod}, and heterogeneous wireless networks \cite{WirelessD2D}.
 A heterogeneous model for distributed storage networks is introduced in \cite{CostBandwith} where a static classification of the storage nodes is proposed.
-In this model the storage nodes are partitioned into two groups with "cheap" and "expensive" bandwidth.
+In this model the storage nodes are partitioned into two groups with "cheap" and ''expensive'' bandwidth.
 In other word, the data download cost, to repair a failure, from the nodes in the "cheap bandwidth" group will be lower than the data download cost from the "expensive bandwidth" group.
 The model in \cite{CostBandwith} partially addressed the issues that the communication costs among nodes are not all equal where the download cost from one of the groups is always cheaper than the other group.
 However, this model does not fit well into a multi-rack model, where the transmission cost should depend on both where the transmitting and the receiving (or the failed) storage nodes are located.